 This is a highly regarded treatise discussing every aspect of mining law.
 It is available through Lexis Advance and is updated annually.
 Print versions of the 1st and 2d edition are available in the Law Library collection with coverage from 1960 - 1983 (KF 1819 .R6) and 1984 - 1989 (KF 1819 .A43), respectively.

 Available online through West Academic, this title addresses the component parts of the energy fuel cycle, as well as the market and government policies that oversee it.
 This Nutshell describes in detail the country's traditional energy policy and also discusses the current challenges that confront it.
 Chapters cover the individual natural resources used to produce energy and the book concludes with the development of a clean energy policy for the future.
 A print version is available in the Law Library reserves (KF 2120 .T65 2017).
 Earlier editions are also available in print in the Law Library collection.

-Available online through West Academic, this book provides a brief historical overview of public land law in the United States and analyzes the constitutional basis for ownership and regulation of federal lands and natural resources.
+This book analyzes all significant aspects of management of lands and resources owned by the federal government, focusing on the national parks, the national forests, the national wildlife refuges, and the remaining public lands.
+It provides a brief historical overview of public land law in the United States and analyzes the constitutional basis for ownership and regulation of federal lands and natural resources.
 It covers the statutory basis for determining appropriate uses for federal lands and for assessment of the environmental impacts of activities on those lands.
 It also analyzes the rules governing planning and management of the water, mineral, timber, range, wildlife, recreation, and preservation resources on federal lands.
 Finally, it covers important recent public land law developments -- in Congress, in the land management agencies, and in the courts.
-A print version is available in the Law Library reserves (KF 5605 .G58 2012).

 This first edition volume contains contributions from dozens of experts on renewable energy sources, energy use sectors, financing, pricing, taxation, and on laws governing efficiency, renewables, and siting.